paulscherrerinstitute/IocshDeclWrap/README.md

     {
     };

-However, you may define a specialization that is specific for a particular user function, e.g.:
+However, you may define a specialization that is specific to a particular user function, e.g.

     int mySpecialFunction();